 It wasn’t long before Cindy started having nightmares about the hog house.
 She dreamed about somebody falling through a broken slat into the pit below or the generator failing during a power blackout, leading the fans to shut down and a suffocating, noxious haze to fill the hog barn.

-I had a lot of nightmares, I had a lot of anxiety, said Bonnet.
+I had a lot of nightmares, I had a lot of anxiety.
 I didn’t like the smell, the flies.
 It got really bad, where you couldn’t get it out of your hair or your clothes.

 Bonnet noticed she was getting sick more often and went to the doctor’s office for a checkup.
 She got an x-ray and was told her lungs looked those of a smoker.
 Bonnet, having never smoked a cigarette in her life, knew right away the lung damage came from breathing in the dust and fumes of the hog operation for 23 years, starting in the mid 1970s.